rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 ## Prepare for build

-### firebase
+### firebase configuration

 #### create project
-needs 2 projects on firebase; one of them for `development` and the other one for `production`.
-> you can create/use one project for both as well.
-But still, you need to create firebase credentials files for `development` and `production`.

-more: TBD
+create a firebase project on https://console.firebase.google.com/

+#### update `.firebaserc`
+update `.firebaserc` with the project created/owned by you

 > If you already have a project you can use it too.

 #### firebase credentials file
+> This configuration is necessary for nuxt `serverSiddle`, If you use firebase-functions skip this step.

-- export the credentials files from you `production` firebase project.
+- export the credentials files from your firebase project.
-- copy the file to `server/service/firebase-admin-credentials.json`
+- copy the file to `server/config/firebase-admin-credentials.json`

+#### action configurations
+TBD

 #### development env
 create a `development` branch and use that branch for development.
 Create a new project on firebase and setup `development' branch with the new firebase project
 > don't confuse yourself to work on multi-environment in one repository/branch

+#### more: TBD

 ### dotenv